google/gke-policy-automation/terraform/README.md

-# GKE Policy Automation deployment
+# GKE Policy Automation serverless deployment

 A Terraform code for deploying GKE Policy Automation as an automatic serverless solution on Google Cloud Platform.